Tennessee Border No. 2

-"Tennessee Border #2" is a country music song written by Jimmy Work, sung by Red Foley and Ernest Tubb, and released on the Decca label.
-In December 1949, it reached No. 2 on the country best seller and disc jockey charts.
-It spent 10 weeks on the charts and was the No. 14 juke box country record of 1950.
+"Tennessee Border #2" is a country music song written by Jimmy Work and sung as a duet by Red Foley and Ernest Tubb.
+It was released in December 1949 on the Decca label with "Don't Be Ashamed of Your Age" as the "B" side.
+It peaked at No. 2 on the country best seller and disc jockey charts.
+It spent 10 weeks on the charts and was ranked as the No. 14 juke box song (No. 26 retail) on the Billboard Top Country & Western Records of 1950.